 - Outreach efforts including signage, displays and audio trail tour

 - Capitol projects to enhance the Preserve

 Lakeshore Master Plan: A Vision for the Future

 A phased program of ecological restoration, maintenance and recreational enhancement for the Preserve has been outlined to maximize and coordinate research and community use of this beloved area.
-Naming opportunities include:
+To discuss funding major projects please contact:

 Gary A. Brown, FASLA